na-na-hi/renget/archive/nkrym.md

 The last one might have been the hardest hit she had ever received, and at this point the cheeks Ayame had put at your mercy looked almost too hurt for your aesthetic preferences.
 Ayame's cheeky attitude, amazing body and arousing reaction to pain always made it hard to stop punishing her.
 But seeing your girlfriend like this, you almost felt equally sorry and sadistic – poor little Ayame.
 You gently grabbed your punishee by the waist and put her down to the ground on her side, making sure that her abused behind would not touch the floor.

-"Thank you for the punishment, master.
+"Thank you for the punishment, sir.
 The pain and the memory of it are what I need to improve my behaviour."
 After finishing her obligatory words of thanks, Ayame just lay there for a minute while you smiled and admired your work.
 Her cute butt was an easy 9/10 on its own, but seeing it violated by your own hands made it more beautiful than any other.
 Ayame looked up at you, pained and happy.
 Even before the afterglow of hurt had faded she spoke casually again.
 "Wow, that was even worse than I expected...but hey, no tears!"
 Ayame smiled at her achievement.

 You remained unimpressed, outwardly at least.
 "Good on you to walk the walk after talking the talk, but still.
 I'm fine with you giving me attitude to get a punishment, but you don't flat out ignore an order and leave me without dinner after a hard day's work – just because we're roleplaying doesn't mean you get to break whatever boundaries you want.
 I want to feel like this training leads somewhere."